acquia/pipelines-examples/tutorial-101/README.md

 * [Watch demo video](https://drive.google.com/open?id=0BwBnqz3kkaPuUjRQTURmaE5Pczg)

 This tutorial demonstrates the simplest possible usage of Acquia Pipelines.
 The Pipelines YAML file simply creates a plain-text file, hello.txt, containing the text "Hello, Pipelines."

 To use it clear out a branch in your Acquia Cloud repo so that only the tutorial files are included.
-Then commit all the files from this branch into your Acquia Cloud repository, push them to Cloud, then run ```pipelines start```.
+Then commit all the files from this folder into your Acquia Cloud repository, push them to Cloud, then run ```pipelines start```.